Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 If you have ceph installed and configured in your proxmox cluster, and you define `ceph_csi_sc_pools` in your kubespray inventory, the ceph csi volume driver will be automatically configured and installed.

-If you want to use ceph your kubernetes nodes need to have access to the ceph monitors, if your ceph is on a seperate network you can deploy a seperate kea dhcp for dynamically assinging ips to the nodes ceph network interfaces.
-For that you need a single lxc and the `setup_ceph_kea` playbook.
+If you want to use ceph, your kubernetes nodes need to have access to the ceph monitors.
+If your ceph is on a seperate network you can deploy a seperate kea dhcp for dynamically assinging ips to the nodes ceph network interfaces.
+For that you need a single lxc and the `pxc.cloud.setup_ceph_kea` playbook.

 ## TLS ACME Certificates